glebm/i18n-tasks/README.md

 ## Configuration

 Configuration is read from `config/i18n-tasks.yml` or `config/i18n-tasks.yml.erb`.
-Check current configuration with `rake i18n:tasks_config`.
+See current configuration with `i18n-tasks config`.

 ### Locales